glimpse-editor/getglimpse-web/content/posts/anniversary-plans.md

 Similarly we intend to move our wiki to our Github repository instead of running MediaWiki on its own server, and we are also evaluating potential free hosts for our website.

-We believe that because 0.2.0 will include all the initial functionality we promised, so our main cost from now on would be  related to collaboration tools.
+We believe that 0.2.0 will include all the initial functionality we promised, so our main costs from now on would be related to collaboration tools.
 Because we now know roughly how many contributors we need to provide services for and how large our user base is likely to be, we have determined that free tier services should be sufficient for our project's needs.

 Currently Bobby Moss is the solo developer of the forked code, with up to a dozen other people providing assistance with packaging, design, testing, moderation and governance.

 Luna also runs a separate team composed of herself, Chaomodus and several designers that are working on a complete UI rewrite.

-We estimate that Glimpse Image Editor has a user base of around 10000 users across Windows and GNU/Linux ecosystems.
+We estimate that Glimpse Image Editor has a user base of <=10000 users across Windows and GNU/Linux ecosystems.

 ## We're closing down our donation portals
 It logically follows that if we are a not-for-profit project and intend to drive down our costs to "almost zero", then we no longer need to ask for donations.